mveteanu/p5.SceneManager/README.md

 ------------------

 The library can be further extended with features such as:
-- routing of more / all events to the apropriate scene class
+- routing of more / all events to the appropriate scene class
 - running of multiple scenes in parallel (overlapped)
 - running of multiple scenes in parallel in individual areas of a bigger canvas

-If you are interested in this features, please open an issue here on GitHub.
+If you are interested in these features, please open an issue here on GitHub.

 VMA